MohitGoel92/Fashion-Class-Classification/README.md

 Each image is 28 pixels in height and 28 pixels in width, for a total of 784 pixels.
 Each pixel has a single pixel-value associated with it, indicating the lightness or darkness of that pixel, with higher numbers meaning lighter.
 This pixel-value is an integer between 0 and 255

+# Convolution Neural Networks

+## What is an image?

+- Images are stored within the computer as numbers only.

 **Amazon Echo Look:** https://www.youtube.com/watch?v=9X_fP4pPWPw